notMarth/EEG-AutoEnc/README.md

 # How to Use:
 ## Required Libraries
-I recommend using the provided conda environment file, but if you would like to install the libraries yourself, the ones needed are as follows:
+I recommend using the provided conda environment file (env.yml), but if you would like to install the libraries yourself, the ones needed are as follows:
   - Numpy
   - Scipy
   - matplotlib